ai-on-gke/website/site/content/docs/tutorials/adk-llama-vllm/index.md

 gcloud container clusters get-credentials ${CLUSTER_NAME} --location=us-central1
 ```

-# Deploy an LLM to a GKE cluster
+# Deploy an LLM to a GKE Autopilot cluster

 In this tutorial we will use vLLM for the deployment and [meta-llama/Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) (you have to visit their site and request an access) as a core LLM.
 So far, you are currently in the `terraform` folder.
 Go to the `deploy-llm` folder.
 In this folder you can see the following: